jrios6/AIND_Sudoku_Solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: For every unit (row, column, 9-box grid or diagonal), we would like to check if boxes with exactly two identical values are present.
+If present, we will remove these two values from all other SHARED peer units of the two boxes.

+To do this, we will loop through boxes in every unit (in adjacency matrix style), check if they are length of two and keep track of the twin boxes in an array if the values are exactly the same.

+Next, we find the shared peer units of the twins and remove the twin value from these units.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Add diagonals as units to unitlist.
+Use Eliminate, Only_Choice, Naked_Twins and DFS as normal.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame